 how would a bad poker week or month affect you mentally?

 You won’t know exactly how you would handle this until it actually happens – but be brutally honest with yourself.
 If you’ve encountered rough stretches in life and it’s resulted in you being utterly-depressed and unable to function well – that’s going to happen when you are a poker pro.
-And to best honest, for people like that playing poker as their sole source of income is a pretty awful idea IMO.
+And to be honest, for people like that, playing poker as their sole source of income is a pretty awful idea IMO.

-Let’s say the overly-inflated winrate you were so stoked about wining for the next 3 years was real – you’d need some serious study to continue making that winrate over time.
+Let’s say the overly-inflated winrate you were so stoked about winning for the next 3 years was real – you’d need some serious study to continue making that winrate over time.
 Poker is constantly in flux and the game is constantly getting tougher – which means you need to study diligently to stay on top of the game.
 But there are two issues here:

 - Most players aren’t used to studying 10+ hours/week